 Putting the Fun in Functional

 When you get down to it, the landscape design process is really about creating solutions to solve the challenges Mother Nature throws our way – trees to provide screening and shade, flowering shrubs that won’t be eaten by deer, perennials that can survive hungry rabbits, and so on.
 That said, there’s always room to include a few personal favorites in your designs, plants that have caught your fancy over the years for one reason or another.
-For me, there are three ornamental trees that I almost always include in my designs, and here’s why:
+For me, there are three ornamental trees that I almost always include in my designs, and I explain why below.

 Cornus Kousa Dogwood